5 reasons cooking oils may get more expensive - NewsBreak

 (NEXSTAR) — As food prices rise across the world, the stuff used to cook some of our favorite foods is also poised to get a little pricier.
 The prices of vegetable oil, for example, hit an all-time high in February and then again in March, Associated Press reports.

 Globally, food prices overall also hit their highest-ever point in March, according to CNN .
-The Food and Agriculture Organization of the United Nations measured a 33.6% increase on one basket of basic food items from last year.Video: Shots ring out during youth baseball game in North Charleston
+The Food and Agriculture Organization of the United Nations measured a 33.6% increase on one basket of basic food items from last year.Family of man shot and killed in Norman seeks charges; DA lays out facts of case, cites ‘Stand Your Ground’ law

 So what’s causing these hikes?